 Sexual harassment is characterized by unwelcome, severe, and pervasive behavior of a sexual nature aimed toward you.
 Whether you are currently in a relationship with your boss or dated him or her in the past, this definition still stands.
 If your boss is making unwanted sexual advances, asking for sexual favors, or creating a hostile work environment for you, you most certainly can—and should—file a claim.
-Of course, the circumstances and timeline of your previous relationship does matter.
+Of course, the circumstances and timeline of your previous relationship do matter.

 The more important consideration is not whether you had a relationship but when and if the relationship ended.
 For example, if you had a relationship with your boss and you communicated to your boss that you decided to end it, and you no longer wish to discuss personal matters, your boss must respect your wishes.